juliantoyeo/42_lem_in/README.md

 - Lines that start with ## are commands that only to indicate the start and ending room with the data that comes right after at the next line
 - Unknown ## commands other then "start" and "end" will be ignored
 - Lines that start with # is comments line and the program will ignore it
+- No empty space after each line
+- No empty line in between
 - If the parsing does not respect the parsing format structure (eg. declare the room first and number of ants later) the programm will return "ERROR"
 - If there is no possible path from the start to the end room, the program will return "ERROR"
 - Any non complain of the parsing format will return "ERROR"